vycoder/portfolio/src/blogs/2018/weird-javascript.md

 Sherlock Holmes
 Sherlock Holmes
 ```
 We created a `hardbound` variable whose value is just a function that wraps a `call` invocation, explicitly binding it to `sherlock`.
 When `hardbound()` is invoked, it's the same as calling `call(sherlock)`, but this wrapping mechanism that we have implemented has made the binding permanent.
-Invoking `hardbound.call(watson)` would only bind `this` to the anymous wrapper function that will just be ignored because when `logName.call(sherlock)` is invoked.
+Invoking `hardbound.call(watson)` would only bind `this` to the anonymous wrapper function that will just be ignored when `logName.call(sherlock)` is invoked.

 This hard binding is so common that it was also provided by the Javascript engine called `bind()`.
-Of course it's implementation is far more robust and less error prone than ours.
+Of course its implementation is far more robust and less error prone than ours.

 ##### `bind()`